 My favorite activity was spotting street art around the city – I felt like in a giant open-air urban museum.

-Day 2: Anaga Rural Park, Santa Cruz, La Laguna and Playa Las Teresitas
+Day 2 of Tenerife itinerary: Anaga Rural Park, Santa Cruz, La Laguna and Playa Las Teresitas

 Important, you need proper hiking shoes for Anaga Rural Park.